ApprenticeAI/frapy/docs/topics/logging.rst

             filename="log.txt", format="%(levelname)s: %(message)s", level=logging.INFO
         )

-    Refer to :ref:`run-from-script` for more details about using Scrapy this way.
+    Refer to :ref:`run-from-script` for more details about using Frapy this way.